China digs in for protracted trade fight with US | Malay Mail

 Xi warned local officials of “complicated and long-term effects” of external influences.

-The world's top two economies will “go through a long period of irrational conflict,” said Zhang Yansheng, chief researcher at the China Centre for International Economic Exchanges, at a government organised briefing Wednesday.
+The world's top two economies will “go through a long period of irrational conflict,” said Zhang Yansheng, chief researcher at the China Center for International Economic Exchanges, at a government organised briefing Wednesday.

 “And then during this process, step by step... come to understand each other, resist each other, and (finally) cooperate with each other.”